Connorelsea/proform/README.md

 Not yet structured for distribution.
 Rapidly iterating/changing the API currently to see what works best.
 If you're interested, look around and help me with suggestions/critiques

-Goal: Provide a form library (sort of also design pattern) with an opinionated and standardized data-flow but no standardized layout or styling.
+**Goal:** Provide a form library (sort of also design pattern) with an opinionated and standardized data-flow but no standardized layout or styling.
+Take advantage of class constructs and ES6 for rapid re-use.
 This allows the deveoper to re-use abstracted form components across their application regardless of whether each form's data requirements and relations are the same.

 A very basic form example: